open-sauced-craftwork/browser-extension/README.md

 ### Task instructions

-1. Create an OpenSauced account https://opensauced.pizza
+1. Create an OpenSauced account by connecting your GitHub to https://opensauced.pizza
-2. Generate a chrome exnsion, use this [DEV post](https://dev.to/jacksteamdev/create-a-vite-react-chrome-extension-in-90-seconds-3df7) as a guide
+1. Generate a vite powered chrome extension usinf this [guide from CRXJS](https://crxjs.dev/vite-plugin/getting-started/vanilla-js/create-project).
+Note there twi version, vite@3 is beta.
+Both version will work for this assignment.
+You can also use this[DEV post](https://dev.to/jacksteamdev/create-a-vite-react-chrome-extension-in-90-seconds-3df7) as a guide.
-3. Write a function that checks to see if an OpenSauced user exists for a Github User.
+1. Write a function that checks to see if an OpenSauced user exists for a Github sser profile on github.com.

 ### Task Expectations